Peter939/UCCNC_RapidATC/README.md

-# UCCNC_RapidATC
-Macros for UCCNC and RapidATC
+# Tool Unload/Load failsafe check for UCCNC using RapidATC whitout the ir function

 How to use in M6 RapidATC: